Stock of the Day

 Here are some ways that investors could benefit from investing in The Toronto-Dominion Bank:

-• The company has a solid dividend yield of approximately 4.38%, providing a reliable income stream for investors.
+• The current dividend yield stands at approximately 3.8%, which can provide a steady income stream for investors.

 Investors should be bearish about investing in The Toronto-Dominion Bank for these reasons: